BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/units-math.rst

 objects.
 This includes base units such as Length, Time and Voltage, as well as derived units such as Velocity and Acceleration.

-All typesafe units include common mathematical operators such as urinary plus, urinary minus, equivalency checks, multiplication and division.
+All typesafe units include common mathematical operators such as unary plus, urinary minus, equivalency checks, multiplication and division.
 These functions do
 not modify the class on which they are called, but instead return a new